How to Start an Animal Rights Group in 5 Steps

 - Host a vegan potluck.

-- If a circus is planning to come to your town, get together and hand out leaflets in advance so that people know not to buy tickets.
+- If the circus comes to your town, get together and hand out leaflets in advance so that people know not to buy tickets long before they go on sale.

-Remember to have fun and stay positive!
-Even if you disagree during meetings, you are all there for the same reason: because you love animals and want to end their suffering!
+Most importantly, remember to have fun and stay positive!
+Even if you disagree during meetings, you’re all there for the same reason: because you love animals and want to end their suffering.